VISCO: Benchmarking Fine-Grained Critique and Correction Towards Self-Improvement in Visual Reasoning: Benchmark

 \mypar{Response filtering.} To evaluate whether LVLMs can correctly identify errors, we focus on two types of errors, \textit{outcome errors} and \textit{process errors}.
 Outcome errors refer to incorrect responses with incorrect final answers, and process errors refer to responses that reach the correct final answers but contain errors in the middle of its CoT.
 We filter out responses with outcome errors by comparing model-generated responses $a_\mathcal{M}$ against the ground truth $a_\text{gt}$ and select the mismatching data points.
 The matching results also serve as a preliminary annotation of answer critique $\mathcal{C}_a$, which will be further verified by human annotators.
 Within responses with correct final answers, we ask human annotators to manually filter out responses with process errors.
 We identify 179 responses with process errors from a total of 1143 responses.
 The responses with outcome or process errors will be further densely annotated by three annotators.

-\mypar{Critique collection.} We train three expert human annotators to annotate critique $\mathcal{C}$ at three granularity.
-We first ask human annotators to verify the automatically generated answer critique $\mathcal{C}_a$.
-Then, we ask the annotators to judge the correctness of each step $s_i$, resulting in annotations of $\mathcal{C}_s$.
+\mypar{Critique collection.} We recruit three expert annotators (computer science students with relevant AI experience) to annotate critique $\mathcal{C}$.
+The first 30 examples are used for training the annotators and aligning annotation criteria; these are not included in the final dataset.
+During the official annotation process, annotators first verify the automatically generated answer critique $\mathcal{C}_a$, and then assess the correctness of each step $s_i$, resulting in annotations of $\mathcal{C}_s$.
 This annotation achieves a substantial inter-annotator agreement of 64.76 Cohen's Kappa.
-For disagreed data points, we employ a secondary annotation step where the annotators review each others' annotations and engage in discussions to settle disagreements.
+For disagreed data points, we hold discussion sections every 50 samples where the annotators review each others' annotations and settle disagreements.
 Finally, we ask each annotator to write a natural language explanation for each incorrect step to collect $\mathcal{C}_e$, resulting in three references for each step.
-When evaluating the model-generated critique explanation, we compare it against each of the three annotations and take the average score, leading to a more accurate evaluation.
+When evaluating model-generated critique explanation, we compare it against each of the three annotations and take the average score, leading to more accurate evaluation.